magicalpipelines/docker-ksql-multilingual-udfs-poc/README.md

 # Multilingual KSQL UDF Experiment
-A POC for multilingual UDFs in KSQL
+A POC for multilingual (Python, Javascript, Ruby, etc) UDFs in KSQL

 ## Background
 While doing research for my upcoming talk at Kafka Summit London, I wanted to see if I could implement multilingual UDFs in KSQL.
 I was able to get this working with the help of GraalVM, but the effort is still a __work in progress__ and I'd like to coordinate with others who are either actively working on this, or who have feedback.

-The actual work is happening in [this branch][my-branch], and you're free to build that branch locally + run your own tests without the aid of the `magicalpipelines/ksql-multilingual-udfs` Docker image.
+The actual work is happening in [this branch][my-branch], and you're free to build that branch locally + run your own tests without the aid of the `magicalpipelines/ksql-multilingual-udfs` Docker image (__note:__ you'll need to run KSQL using GraalVM for multilingual UDFs to work).
 The reason I created this Docker image is so that others who don't have a lot of experiencing building the KSQL project / sub-projects can test this functionality out very easily.
 Also, those who don't have the patience to install GraalVM can instead just use this image as described in this doc.

 ___